How to Set up a YUM repository on Centos 7

 Conclusion

-At this point, you learn how to create yum repositories and create a directory to store them, you learn to synchronize HTTP and FTP repositories and you can set up a yum repository on a client system.
+At this point, you have learned how to create yum repositories and create a directory to store them, also you have learned to synchronize HTTP and FTP repositories and you can easily set up a yum repository on a client system.

 Hope you enjoy this article about How to set up a YUM repository on Centos 7.